Improving the forecast accuracy of wind power by leveraging multiple hierarchical structure: Conclusions

-We found linear regression using the minimum trace with shrinkage estimator to be optimal for the cross-sectionally reconciled forecasts across all cross-sectional and temporal aggregations.
-Unreconciled linear regression forecasts at the root node, that is, power delivered to the grid performed optimally at the root cross-sectional level.
-We also found linear regression with the bottom-up cross-temporal reconciliation method to be optimal for cross-temporally reconciled forecasts across all cross-sectional and temporal aggregations.
-Friedman tests indicated that the improvements to forecast accuracies were statistically significant, and post-hoc Nemenyi tests confirmed the optimal hierarchical forecasting methods.
+We generated forecasts for up to one-hour-ahead at different cross-sectional and temporal aggregations using two datasets from wind farms in the UK.
+We found linear regression using the minimum trace with shrinkage estimator to be the top-performing model for the cross-sectionally reconciled forecasts across all cross-sectional and temporal aggregations.
+Unreconciled linear regression forecasts at the root node, that is, energy delivered to the grid performed better than the other methods at the root cross-sectional level.
+We also found linear regression with the sequential temporal-then-cross-sectional reconciliation method to perform best for cross-temporally reconciled forecasts across all cross-sectional and temporal aggregations.
+Friedman tests indicated that the improvements to forecast accuracies were statistically significant, and post-hoc Nemenyi tests confirmed the best hierarchical forecasting methods.

-The cross-temporally reconciled forecasts offer an approximate $4\mbox{-}5\%$ increase to accuracy across all cross-sectional and temporal aggregations compared to the cross-sectional reconciliation algorithms.
-For forecasts which require multiple temporal aggregations for decision-making, cross-temporal reconciliation greatly improves the accuracy compared with simple cross-sectional reconciliation performed on multiple temporal aggregations independently.
-In addition, this work showed that machine learning base forecasts may provide improvements to cross-temporal reconciliation algorithms despite base forecast accuracy being lower than other potential time series models.
+The cross-temporally reconciled forecasts offer an approximate $5\%$ increase to accuracy across all cross-sectional and temporal aggregations compared to the cross-sectional reconciliation algorithms.
+For forecasts that require multiple temporal aggregations for decision-making, cross-temporal reconciliation greatly improves the accuracy compared with simple cross-sectional reconciliation performed on multiple temporal aggregations independently.
+Moreover, the temporal-then-cross-sectional reconciliation algorithm was found the top-performing model in our experiment.
+However, bottom-up cross-temporal forecasts also performed well, which requires only base forecasts at the finest granularity, reducing computational forecasting costs.
+In addition, this work showed that gradient boosting methods may be a good choice for generating base forecasts for high-frequency data but simple models like linear regression offer greater accuracy in most of the scenarios.

-Future research should investigate optimizing hyperparameters for each h-steps-ahead machine learning model.
-In this work, hyperparameters were optimized only for a 1-step-ahead model at each cross-sectional and temporal aggregation, which may have limited the accuracy of gradient boosting base forecasts.
-In addition, more base forecasting methods should be compared against machine learning techniques.
-Also, generalized logit transformations of the wind power time series could be applied to better model the sigmoid-resembling power curves, especially for probabilistic very short-term wind power forecasts.
-Whether the results found in this work are reproducible for other wind farms with different turbines and structures, should also be investigated.